bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-2024/making-bitcoin-more-private-with-cisa.md

 Speaker 3: 00:17:57

 I think it's also worth noting that this is by no means the only signature aggregation scheme that's even happening in Bitcoin, right?
-Is that like with the taproot soft fork a few years ago, we did get the theoretical ability to do Schnorr signatures.
+Is that like with the Taproot soft fork a few years ago, we did get the theoretical ability to do Schnorr signatures.
 But that has been an ongoing process, right?
-So as far as I'm aware off the top of my head, there's a pretty limited amount of adoption of Schnorr so far because I think Music, Music 2, is the main production-ready standard that people are using.
+So as far as I'm aware off the top of my head, there's a pretty limited amount of adoption of Schnorr so far because I think Musig 2, is the main production-ready standard that people are using.
 And that can only do an N of N, like a two of two or a three of three type of scheme, so it's kind of limited in its flexibility.
-And I care about this a lot, operating a multi-signature self-custody wallet, We're waiting for the further evolution of threshold signature schemes like Frost that can do more arbitrary, K of N type of multi-sig.
+I care about this a lot, operating a multi-signature self-custody wallet.
+We're waiting for the further evolution of threshold signature schemes like Frost that can do more arbitrary, K of N type of multi-sig.
-And That evolution, that research is still ongoing.
+That evolution, that research is still ongoing.
 We're continuing to see new iterations of Frost come out.
 And so we do expect that we will start to see more adoption of aggregated signatures across the ecosystem.
 But the ultimate end goal would be something where there's only one signature per block.

 Speaker 1: 00:19:22

-The final form of SIGAG as we go all the way to the block level.
+The final form of sigag as we go all the way to the block level.
 Cool, so we only have a few minutes left.
 Maybe we can spend a little bit of time talking about, okay, so we almost had it, we didn't get it.
-What would it take, what's left from here to get it to the point where we could soft fork it in?
+What's left from here to get it to the point where we could soft-fork it in?

 Speaker 0: 00:19:45